 - Wild or sustainably-farmed fish

 Clean eating is also about proportion of these healthful foods.
-The Plate Model for Healthy Eating is a perfect guide because it emphasizes:
+The Green Mountain Healthy Eating Plate Model illustrates that with its emphasis on:

-- The importance of eating plenty of produce, using animal foods and starches almost as a condiment to our meals
+- Eating plenty of produce, using animal foods and starches in smaller amounts.

 Why Eat Clean?